lynix94/orca-lang/docs/tutorial.md

 *   You can get iterator which points out last item by calling last().
 *   You can get iterator which points out next of last position, call end() (real last position is end().before())
 *   You can find item and get it's iterator by calling find()
-*   If you want erase item. call erase() interface of iterator (but tuple iterator doesn¡¯t support)
+*   If you want erase item. call erase() interface of iterator (but tuple iterator doesnÂ¡Â¯t support)
-*   If you want insert new item call insert() interface of iterator (but tuple and map doesn¡¯t support)
+*   If you want insert new item call insert() interface of iterator (but tuple and map doesnÂ¡Â¯t support)
 *   If order of container is changed, old iterators are invalid and exception occurs if they are referred.

 control statement